- Create an account with local online exchange

 - Wire transfer foreign currency to an exchange that deals with that foreign currency (if the exchange allows this)

-Facebook and online forums can be a bit risky as you are placing blind trust in the seller to fulfill the sale after you transfer them the money.
+Facebook and online forums can be a very risky as you are placing blind trust in the seller to fulfill the sale after you transfer them the money.
 You also need to have some knowledge on wallets and have one setup in order to receive your cryptocurrency.
 They are also not as common.

 You reduce such risks through an online exchange.
 Most exchanges now: